 Climbers who typically go to the boulder gyms or climb outdoors at least a few times a week would now have some restrictions due to safe distancing rules imposed.
 These rules have been met with resistance in the form of distancing regulations, gym closures, localized travel restrictions, and even peer pressure from the community not to risk filling up a hospital bed due to a climbing accident that could otherwise be used for a covid patient

 We are being forced to get creative in order to stay in shape and stay sane.
-That’s why we’ve put together some information about complementing home trainings and workouts for rock climbers to get you through your ‘quarantine’ until we can resume back to our usual frequent climbing gym schedules and visits.
+As a result, climbers have taken to the likes of Instagram to share their creative and unique home workouts which we’ve put together some information about complementing home trainings and workouts for rock climbers to get you through your ‘quarantine’ until we can resume back to our usual frequent climbing gym schedules and visits.

 Though many of us are accustomed to doing all of our climbing training and workouts at the climbing gym, there are many ways for you to keep up your climbing training at home that will help you maintain and even improve your climbing abilities.
 While certain methods require specific equipment, like a hangboard, pull-up bar, finger grip strengthener, there are also plenty of rock climbing exercises that require no equipment at all.

 Home training goes hand in hand with gym climbing because, even though you’re not climbing, you can still strengthen the muscle groups that are commonly used in climbing.
 Finger strength, pull strength, and lock-off strength, for example, are climbing-specific skills that can be trained at home, and training these will have a huge impact on your climbing ability when you finally get back to the crag.